kolemare/CNN-CPP/README.md

 - <code style="color: teal;">Optimizer Requirement</code> This layer requires an optimizer to update weights and biases during training, as it contains trainable parameters.

-- <code style="color: teal;">Parameter Management</code> TThe class provides methods for setting and retrieving weights and biases, allowing external manipulation and inspection.
+- <code style="color: teal;">Parameter Management</code> The class provides methods for setting and retrieving weights and biases, allowing external manipulation and inspection.
 It ensures that these parameters can be loaded during training (`ELRALES`).